 Sterling slipped 0.2 percent to $1.2816, moving back toward a three-week low of $1.2775 touched on Friday, while the euro dropped 0.3 percent to 1.1128.

-The euro was on the defensive as worries about Greece’s financial situation also re-emerged, after its finance minister said on Monday that its creditors need to reach a deal on debt relief measures at the next meeting of euro zone finance ministers in June to help the country return to bond markets.
-A German press report said Athens may opt out of its next bailout payment if creditors cannot strike a deal.
+Worries about Greece’s financial situation also re-emerged, after its finance minister said on Monday that its creditors need to reach a deal on debt relief measures at the next meeting of euro zone finance ministers in June to help the country return to bond markets.

 European Central Bank President Mario Draghi failed to give the euro much help on Monday, citing improved growth but repeated the need for “substantial” stimulus as inflation remained subdued.

 “The euro is under downward pressure following Renzi’s comment that he would favour snap elections,” as well as proportional representation that could lead to a hung parliament, said Masafumi Yamamoto, chief forex strategist at Mizuho Securities.

 “It seems the market has begun to realize there’s political uncertainty in Italy,” he said.
 “The dollar/yen, meanwhile, is waiting for clarification on balance sheet reduction by the Fed.”